 So you are in the last semester of your junior year and just realized you want to enter the teaching profession?
-Then the Five Year program is a great option for you.
+Then the 5 Year BA to MAEd program is a great option for you.
 You can choose Elementary Education, Secondary English, Secondary Math, Secondary Science, or Secondary Social Studies.

-Application forms should be submitted no later than August 1.
-Admission is rolling, so decisions for the 5th year program will go out approximately 4 weeks after you submit your application.
+The application should be submitted no later than October 1.
+Admission is rolling, so decisions will go out approximately 4 weeks after you submit your application.
 Once all spots are filled, we will stop accepting applications.

-After admission to the 5 Year BA to MAEd program, students should meet with their School of Education advisor, maintain a 3.0 undergraduate GPA and be in good standing with the College, and take the required professional education courses as part of your undergraduate studies.
-These courses MUST be taken in either Fall or Spring of your senior year.
-You cannot opt to take one during the summer after you graduate with your baccalaureate degree:
+After admission to the 5 Year BA to MAEd program, students should meet with their School of Education advisor, maintain a 3.0 undergraduate GPA, be in good standing with the university, and take the required professional education courses as part of undergraduate studies.
+The following courses MUST be taken in either fall or spring of senior year, unless they were taken earlier.
+They cannot be taken during the summer after students graduate with the baccalaureate degree:

 - EDUC 310

 - Special Education students may also take EDUC 425

 Elevation to the master's portion of the program

 In order to elevate to the master's level portion of the program, you must: